evkx/evkx.github.io/content/technology/lights/headlights/_index.md

     <figcaption><h4>BMW i7 headlights</h4></figcaption>
 </figur>

-These advancements have significantly improved headlights' performance, efficiency, and safety, allowing for better visibility on the road and enhanced driving experiences.
-This article will explore the different types of headlight technology used in cars, focusing on LED headlights, matrix LED headlights, laser headlights, adaptive headlights, and daytime running lights (DRLs).
+These advancements have significantly improved headlights’ performance, efficiency, and safety, allowing for better visibility on the road and enhanced driving experiences.
+This article will explore the different types of car headlight technology used, focusing on LED headlights, matrix LED headlights, laser headlights, adaptive headlights, and daytime running lights (DRLs).

 Light is where legacy auto-makers like Audi, BMW, Mercedes, and more have kept an advantage over new automakers like Tesla & BYD.